 Mostly, they want to change the way they are seen by those who have despaired most during their addiction.
 These are the family and friends who watched them go from beloved son, daughter, wife, husband, mother, father, sister, brother, cousin, employee, and friend and become an untrustworthy, manipulative, dishonest, selfish and inconsiderate addict.
 This change resonates with them.
 But how does one do this?
 What must change first?

 Old ideas are one thing to start with.
 It will take many years to rebuild broken relationships.
 The idea that it will happen quickly just because the substance abuse has stopped is not going to work.
 First of all, there may be a relapse in substance abuse.
 This will destroy the work if those in relationships believe it was only the substance that created the problem.
 Smash that idea immediately!

-Other changes that will be necessary, over time are those more subtle that are part and parcel of the addict’s arsenal of survival skills such as blaming others, being the victim, being emotionally unavailable and taking without giving back.
-These are frequently behaviors that addicts adopt to keep others at arm’s length, especially if it threatens their addiction.
+Other changes that will be necessary over time include those things in the addict's arsenal of survival skills such as blaming others, being the victim, being emotionally unavailable and taking without giving back.
+These are frequently behaviors that addicts adopt to keep others at arm's length, especially if it threatens their addiction.
 Now that the addiction is gone, they need to uncover behaviors that supported their addiction and distanced others in relationships and change them.
 This is different with each person, and sponsors, mentors and therapists can help with these behavior modifications.

 Recovery is all about change.
 From beginning recovery to the many years that may be in store for an addict, it is the adventure of becoming the person they only dreamed of being.
 One change at a time, they blossom and thrive.
 It is, as is said in 12-step meetings "an inside job."
 While not as difficult as feared, it is the reason for the second part of the Serenity Prayer, which asks for "the courage to change the things I can."